abdulhakim14/simple_snakegame_by_Java/README.md

 ## Contributing

-Contributions are welcome!
-If you have any ideas for improvements or bug fixes, feel free to open an issue or submit a pull request.
+Contributions are mostly welcome!
+If you have any new ideas for improvements or bug fixes, feel free to open an issue or submit a pull request.